orfin/WellCommerce/README.md

 - Symfony2 Full-stack framework
 - Doctrine2 ORM
-- Codeception for BDD testing
+- Codeception PHP testing framework
-- Twig
+- Twig template engine
-- Assetic for asset management
+- Assetic
 - Twitter Bootstrap 3 as a base HTML framework
-- ZF2 Cache component

 Requirements
 ------------

 WellCommerce is only supported on PHP 5.4 and up.

 Installation
 ------------